Walter E. Powell: Early political career

+Congress

+He went on to win the seat, and ultimately swapped seats with his predecessor, Buz Lukens, who then was appointed to Powell's senate seat.

 Powell went on to serve two terms in Congress, and opted to retire after his second term ended in 1975.
 He was succeeded by Tom Kindness.

 Retirement

 Following his tenure in Congress, he retired to Middletown, Ohio.
 He became a high school administrator, rising to the level of principal.
 He later changed careers, attending University of Cincinnati Law School and passing the bar exam at age 53.
 He worked for many years thereafter as a real estate, tax, and probate lawyer.

+Death

 Powell died on January 17, 2020.